Now hiring for position of Environmental Education Coordinator

 - The position is currently for 32 hours a week, and there may be some flexibility in hours

 - This is a permanent position with a six month probationary period

 - The person will be employed by the Board of Trustees at Brigit’s Garden and report to the Director

-Please download the Application Form and email it to the Director, Jenny Beale, at email@example.com.
+Please download the Application Form and email it to the Director, Jenny Beale, at firstname.lastname@example.org.
 Applications without an Application Form will not be considered.
 The closing date is Thursday 5th March 2020.
-Interviews for shortlisted candidates are provisionally scheduled for 17th and 18th March.
+Interviews for shortlisted candidates are provisionally scheduled for the afternoon of Thursday 12th and Friday 13th March.

 Thank you for your interest.